Seahawks QB competition is still brewing, but Geno Smith gets the nod to start vs. Steelers

 That came with Lock getting four of his five series working behind the No. 2 offensive line against the No. 1 defense and Smith getting four of five with the No. 1 offense against the No. 2 defense.
 Lock led a TD drive with the second team offense against the starting defense.

-But if on paper the day seemed a pretty clear win for Lock, Carroll seemed to indicate his evaluation of the film — he had said after the game Saturday he wanted to wait to review the film before saying anything about how he felt the two QBs played — provided a more nuanced verdict.
+But if on paper the day seemed a pretty clear win for Lock, Carroll seemed to indicate his evaluation of the film — he had said after the game Saturday that he wanted to wait to review the film before saying anything about how he felt the two QBs played — provided a more nuanced verdict.

 Carroll noted that Smith began strong — he completed six of his first eight passes in leading a quick TD drive on his opening possession — before the offense got a little sloppy.

 “He’s still doing it,” Carroll said of Smith.
 “He played well, too.
 He was really solid.
 He really started well.
-Had a couple great drives right off the bat (he led a march to a field goal on his second drive).
-In the second half we weren’t quite as clean with the stuff we were doing.
+Had a couple great drives right off the bat [he led a march to a field goal on his second drive].
+In the second half, we weren’t quite as clean with the stuff we were doing.
 A little raggedy at the line of scrimmage and it showed.
 But he had a really good start.”

-But Carroll also said Lock had “his most solid performance” and that it could have looked a lot better had Lock not overthrown a wide-open Bo Melton on his final possession for what could have been a 64-yard touchdown.
+But Carroll also said that Lock had “his most solid performance” and that it could have looked a lot better had Lock not overthrown a wide-open Bo Melton on his final possession for what could have been a 64-yard touchdown.

 “He was on time, quick with the football, made good decisions,” Carroll said.
 “It’s unfortunate he missed the chance on the ball down the middle late in the game — that would have made it a nice little topping to the day’s work.
 But he was really comfortable and poised.”

 That Lock has mostly avoided turnovers in camp has also impressed Carroll.
-Lock has just one interception in camp in 11-on-11 situations and Carroll said he has mostly made the right decisions with where to go with the ball following a play on the final snap of the first practice on July 27 when Lock made a wild throw across his body from the left side of the field to the right under heavy pressure.
+Lock has just one interception in camp in 11-on-11 situations, and Carroll said he has mostly made the right decisions with where to go with the ball following a play on the final snap of the first practice July 27 when Lock made a wild throw across his body from the left side of the field to the right under heavy pressure.

-Lock tied for the NFL lead in interceptions thrown in his one season as the full-time starter with Denver in 2020 with 15 and has admitted on several occasions admitted cutting down on turnover-worthy plays is one of his biggest areas of needed improvement.
+Lock tied for the NFL lead in interceptions thrown in his one season as the full-time starter with Denver in 2020 with 15 and has on several occasions admitted cutting down on turnover-worthy plays is one of his biggest areas of needed improvement.

 But Carroll said taking care of the ball hasn’t meant that Lock is “out of whack” in trying to balance limiting turnovers with still trying to make big plays when they are there.

-“He had a forced ball on the first day of practice out there and he hasn’t had one like that since,” Carroll said. “… He’s been really clean for the most part.
+“He had a forced ball on the first day of practice out there, and he hasn’t had one like that since,” Carroll said. “… He’s been really clean for the most part.
 He hasn’t thrown many bad balls in this camp.”

-Lock mostly threw shorter passes on Saturday, but made a deep attempt on the throw to Melton and also took a shot on what was his only TD, when he tossed it to Cody Thompson on a fade route down the sideline.
-Thompson was closely covered by Tariq Woolen who tipped it before Thompson then caught it.
+Lock mostly threw shorter passes Saturday but made a deep attempt on the throw to Melton and also took a shot on what was his only TD, when he tossed it to Cody Thompson on a fade route down the sideline.
+Thompson was closely covered by Tariq Woolen, who tipped it before Thompson then caught it.

-While Carroll said Smith will start against the Steelers — where Smith also starter a regular-season game last October in the first of his three starts in place of an injured Wilson — he otherwise declined to say how the QB reps will be divvied up going forward.
+While Carroll said Smith will start against the Steelers — where Smith also started a regular-season game last October in the first of his three starts in place of an injured Wilson — he otherwise declined to say how the QB reps will be divvied up going forward.

-But the decision Tuesday to make sure each QB got ample reps with both first and second team receivers seemed somewhat telling.
+But the decision Tuesday to make sure each QB got ample reps with both first- and second-team receivers seemed somewhat telling.

 That allowed both to make some plays Tuesday with DK Metcalf, though each also missed on one attempt to complete a deep pass to Metcalf — who got consistently behind the defense all day.